technofocus-pte/cpltextndregionaldepth/Lab 3A/Lab3A.md

 This adds a new Message node connected to the Bellevue condition.

 11. In the Message node, enter the store location info: +++Our Bellevue store is in 1234 Bellevue Way, Bellevue, WA 98123+++.

      ![](./media/image29.png)

-     >[!Note] **Note**

-     You can format the message text using the formatting buttons that appear while you're typing.
+    >[!Note] **Note:** You can format the message text using the formatting buttons that appear while you're typing.
 You can even replace the name of the location with the value of the pva_StoreLocation variable by using the {*x*} control.
+    >

-     You're now going to end the conversation.
+    >You're now going to end the conversation.
 Since the conversation ends the same way no matter which location the user chose, we're going to link to a shared **End of conversation** node.
 This node starts the **End of conversation** system topic.

 12. First, zoom out if necessary to see the **End of conversation** node on your screen. (**Zoom out** is in the utility bar on the left of